hagronnestad/mbus-han-kaifa/README.md

 [Electronics\Arduino\A0_to_TTL\A0_to_TTL.ino](Electronics\Arduino\A0_to_TTL\A0_to_TTL.ino)

 Threshold value needs to be tuned based on the voltage divider.
-Write `val` to serial to find the min and max value and chose a fitting threshold.
+Write `val` to serial to find the min and max value and choose a fitting threshold.

 ```arduino
 void setup()